Welcome to CyberLink Member Zone

 If you’re looking for free audio editing software that checks all of these boxes, we recommend AudioDirector.

-3. What is the best free software to edit music?
+3. What is the best free audio editing software to edit music?

-4. What free software can I use to edit audio clips?
+4. What free audio editing software can I use to edit audio clips?

 AudioDirector is the best free audio editing software to edit audio clips.
 It is incredibly easy to use, with AI-powered tools to repair and enhance audio.
 It includes speech enhancement, plus noise, reverb, distortion, and wind removal.